rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 - _Has an initial solution been found and clearly reported?_
 - _Is the process of improvement clearly documented, such as what techniques were used?_
 - _Are intermediate and final solutions clearly reported as the process is improved?_
+In order to improve the performance of the model:

+Augmentation of the data:
+The images for the training data are augmented in order to increase the number of training images.
+This helps the model to distinguish data irrespective of the transformations done to the images.

+Tuning of the hyperparameters: Epoch size for custom model Initially the model was trained for 100 epochs and it was observed that the model was overly trained.
+Later, the model was trained for 15 epochs but the test accuracy of the model dropped below 10% and hence the epochs were reduced based on the tuning and set to 25 to which the condition was satisfied.

+Tuning of the hyperparameters: Epoch size for transfer learning model Following the same procedures above, the epoch was set to 5 initially but the resultant outcome of the model was not satisfactory amd later on tuning to various sizes, it was set to 8 and the resultant best accuracy was acheived.

+The other parameters that were tuned for the better prediction of results are the dropout value and the learning rate.
+On tuning this, we observe that the model was much stable in prediction.

 ## IV.
 Results
 _(approx. 2-3 pages)_